zotonic/zotonic/doc/manuals/cookbook/frontend-contactform.rst

 ...

-Making a simple contact form might seem difficult, but with the smart application of different Zotonic techniques you'll see that it's actually very easy.﻿
+Making a simple contact form might seem difficult, but with the smart application of different Zotonic techniques you'll see that it’s actually very easy.﻿

 1. Create the contact page URL dispatcher and template